Dostoevskey/sylenium/README.md

 -> Multi threaded logging per test.
 -> 100% easily configurable settings for allure, properties, logging, webdriver management.
 -> Dependency injection capabilities powered by google Guice.
--> Wealth of custom helpers, exceptions and annotations.
+-> Wealth of helpers, exceptions, annotations and interfaces.
 -> Jira (cloud) integration to automatically manage test awareness (@wip).
--> Slack integration to automatically manage notifications -> Hipchat integration to automatically manage notifications -> Customised test failure data (stacktrace, screenshot, pagesource, logs) automatically in the report!
+-> Slack integration to automatically manage notifications.
+-> Hipchat integration to automatically manage notifications.
+-> Customised test failure data (stacktrace, screenshot, pagesource, logs) automatically in the report.
--> Capturing .har performance data using a proxy (BrowserMob) available at the flip of a switch!
+-> Capturing .har performance data using a proxy (BrowserMob) available at the flip of a switch.
 -> Selenide custom conditions and listeners.
--> Example tests and page objects to give you an example of how to get started -> Easy out of the box element containers (Custom page objects like tables etc) powered by Selenide.
+-> Example tests and page objects to give you an example of how to get started.
+-> Easy out of the box element containers (Custom page objects like tables etc) powered by Selenide.
 -> Wired together for you, using maven.
 -> Supports 2 languages out of the box, with easy capabilities to add more.
--> Simple bat files to run locally straight away.
--> Maven module for performance testing powered by Maven Jmeter.
+-> Simple .bat files to run locally straight away.
+(Windows) -> Simple .sh files to run locally straight away.
+(Linux) -> Maven module for performance testing powered by Maven Jmeter.
 -> Maven module for api-testing, includes some example tests.
--> Easy serialization of test data into the report
+-> Easy serialization of test data into the report.
 ```

 ### :earth_africa: Managing your own models/test data objects in the report